de0bfusc4te/Bootcamp_h34l/README.md

 1.  🏃 Double-click **`Bootcamp_h34l.exe`**.

-2.  🖱️ Click the options.
+2.  🖱️ Click on the options and fix everything.

 3.  ❤️ That's it your MacBook has been healed, he might say thanks!